 UGA has a very strong commitment to recruiting students from underrepresented groups.
 Under the leadership of President Michael Adams the University has made significant progress.
 The open structure that invites non-traditional students and opportunity to integrate such disciplines as biology, ecology and public health are particularly attractive to women and other underrepresented groups.
 This program will actively recruit students and faculty from these groups and build partnerships with colleges and universities whose student body is predominantly from them.
 UGA already has more than 50 percent women students who will be targeted for this degree program.
 Partnerships with the Honors program and active participation with the Center for Undergraduate Research Opportunity (CURO) will invite outstanding undergraduate non-engineering majors to this program.
-There is strong evidence that public health, biology, ecology/environment, and sustainable systems and technology and social interplays attract women and underrepresented minorities.
+There is strong evidence that public health, biology, ecology/environment, and the interplay among sustainable systems, technology and society, attract women and underrepresented minorities.